Jakarta travel guide: Best places to visit, dine and stay

 How much can a trip to Jakarta cost?

-Expect to spend around USD 106–USD 171 (INR 8,660 – 13,889) per day as a couple on a trip to Jakarta.
+Expect to spend around USD 106–USD 171 per day as a couple on a trip to Jakarta.
 This includes food, travel, sightseeing and accommodation expenses.
-If you’re looking to spend a luxury vacation in Jakarta, you might have to shell out around USD 212–USD 717 (INR 17,321 – 58,582) per day for two people.
+If you’re looking to spend a luxury vacation in Jakarta, you might have to shell out around USD 212–USD 717 per day for two people.
 Besides travel, food and sightseeing expenses, this estimate includes average stay tariffs for luxury hotels or vacation rentals.

 Best time to visit Jakarta